PlanetLotus/templates/postgresmvc/README.md

 1. Clone this repository
 1. Install the template using the dotnet CLI with `dotnet new -i ./` where the current directory contains the template's directory
 1. Copy [`create_project.sh`](https://github.com/PlanetLotus/templates/blob/main/create_project.sh) into a location one directory above where you want your new project to live
+1. Create `.env.default` in the same directory as `create_project.sh` and populate it with your `DefaultConnection` connection string for the database
 1. Run `./create_project.sh <PROJECTNAME>`

 That's it!
 For future projects, only the last step is necessary.
 Open your new project, build, and run to test.